schrodingerskatt/schrodingerskatt/README.md

 <br>

-- 🌱 I’m currently Working as a Software Engineer in an American MNC.
+- 🌱 I’m currently Working as a Senior Software Engineer in an American MNC.

 - 📝 I write articles on [https://medium.com/@ananyatheschrodingerkat](https://medium.com/@ananyatheschrodingerkat)